Father of toddler found dead in suitcase extradited

-JERSEY CITY, N.J. — A Virginia man whose toddler daughter’s body was found in a suitcase next to train tracks in New Jersey earlier this year is back in the state following extradition.
+JERSEY CITY, N.J. — A Virginia man whose toddler daughter’s body was found in a suitcase next to train tracks in New Jersey earlier this year is back in the state following extradition from Puerto Rico.

 NJ.com reports that 37-year-old Travis Plummer of Richmond pleaded not guilty Friday afternoon in Hudson County to a charge of desecrating human remains.
 A detention hearing is scheduled for Wednesday.